monkvision/monkjs/website/docs/js/api/components/DamageHighlight.md

 ## toImage()
 `PropTypes.func`

-It returns a Promise of the base64 image
+It returns a Promise of the base64 image.
+The image `id` must be defined (Web only).

 ```js
 // ...